 You can increase the Iliotibial band stretch and the tensor

 fasciae latae stretch in both of these poses if you cross one leg over

 the other.
 Shift your weight to the back leg and you should feel a

 stronger pull in the side of the leg at the IT band and tensor fascia

 latae.
-Breathe into the stretch and hold for as long as your intuition desires.
+Breathe into the stretch and hold as long as you are able to comfortably breath and for several minutes.
 Be sure to stretch on both sides using both legs as a crossover, to remain balanced.